mamihretu/PyImports/readme.md

 PyImports
 -----
-Python import dependency visualizer to aid in understanding module architecture
+Python import dependency visualizer to aid in understanding of module architecture